Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/A. Space, Time, Motion/A.5 Relativity.md

 # Space-time
 - In relativity, space and time are joined to form a single four-dimensional $(x,y,z,t)$ concept called space time
-- **Space-time diagrams** - Graphs showing variations of objects' positions with time, adapted to compare different frames of reference.
 - Things cannot move through space without also moving through time.
 - Conversely, we cannot measure time without referring to things moving through space.
 - If everything stayed in exactly the same place and nothing moved, we would have no indication of time passing